lagbolt/library/TechServices.md

    * The Frederick County Public Libraries (FCPL) 2023-2025 Three Year Plan, and
    * An effort in an unnamed Virginia public library to "update and reinvigorate Technical Services"

 It's a coincidence that these two things happened to drop at the same time.
 I'm able to address them both at the same time because my interest and focus in public libraries is in Technical Services.
-To be honest, I'm not sure what is Technical Services and what is not.
+Although, to be honest, I'm not sure what is Technical Services and what is not.
 I'll be looking at:

    * the online catalog
    * the web site